 The developers again fell silent and many feared that this might signal another delay, possibly until 2018, but Microsoft took to the stage at E3 2017 to calm gamers nerves and announce a final release date, alongside a new gameplay trailer that can be seen below.
 That trailer announced that Crackdown 3 would be released alongside the new Xbox One X on 7 November 2017.

-Sadly, it was not to be as the game has been delayed once again, and is now scheduled for a release some time in Spring 2018.
+Sadly, it was not to be as the game was delayed once again, this time until Spring 2018.
 Microsoft Studios Publishing general manager Shannon Loftis told Polygon that the delay was "to make sure to deliver the right game, with the right quality, and at the right time."

-Crackdown 3 will be available on Xbox and Windows 10 as an Xbox Play Anywhere title, so you can buy it on either Xbox One or Windows 10 and play it on your console or PC and your save-game progress will sync across both.
+Crackdown 3 will be available on Xbox and Windows 10 as an Xbox Play Anywhere title when it does eventually release, so you can buy it on either Xbox One or Windows 10 and play it on your console or PC and your save-game progress will sync across both.

 Can I pre-order Crackdown 3?

-If you're in the UK, Crackdown 3 is available to pre-order on Amazon or Game right now for £41.99 with a pre-order price guarantee that means you’ll never pay more than that price – in fact, it may even go down.
+If you're in the UK, Crackdown 3 is available to pre-order on Amazon for £41.99 or Game for £42.99 with a pre-order price guarantee that means you’ll never pay more than that price – in fact, it may even go down.

 Crackdown 3 gameplay and mechanics